January 29th, 2012

 SKF – UltraShort Financials (Last:30.83)

-I’d be tempted to recommend shorting a Hidden Pivot at 31.52 aggressively were it not for its close proximity to a visually obvious high at 31.63 made two weeks ago.
-Let’s try it anyway, very gingerly, by naked-shorting a single September 32 call (SYJIF), stop 31.64, if and when SKF gets within a six cents of the target.
-By rough estimate the calls should be offered for around 2.60 at the time, but you should try to do no worse than a price midway between bid and offer. _______ UPDATE (Aug 19): Let’s bag the short, since the pattern that yielded our target is getting a bit sloppy.
+I'd be tempted to recommend shorting a Hidden Pivot at _____ aggressively were it not for its close proximity to a visually obvious high at 31.63 made two weeks ago.
+Let's try it anyway, very gingerly, by naked-shorting a single September 32 call (SYJIF), stop ____, if and when SKF gets within a six cents of the target.
+By rough estimate the calls should be offered for around ____ at the time, but you should try to do no worse than a price midway between bid and offer.

-A print at 968.10 this week would be needed to turn the hourly chart bullish again; failing that, the futures could grope their way down to early July’s 907.60 low in search of support.
-Once beneath that low, it would take an uninterrupted fall exceeding 884.80 to do even minor damage to the daily chart.
-More immediately, the rally off Monday’s lows has shown no particular exuberance, having stalled at a 940.70 high that is two ticks from the highest target we could have projected using the lesser charts.
+A print at _____ this week would be needed to turn the hourly chart bearish again; failing that, the futures could grope their way down to early July's 907.60 low in search of traction.
+Once beneath the low, it would take an uninterrupted fall exceeding _____ to do even minor damage to the daily chart.
+More immediately, the rally off Monday's lows has shown no particular exuberance, having stalled at a 940.70 high that is just two ticks from the highest target we could have projected using the lesser charts.
 (A=931.80, B=937.60 at 11:15 a.m., 5-minute chart.)

 The propane alternative for motorists